Honourable Gary Albert Filmon, P.C., O.C., O.M., L.L.D.

-He attended the University of Manitoba, graduating with a Bachelor of Science Degree (Civil Engineering) in 1964.
-Following postgraduate work, he earned his Master’s Degree in Civil Engineering in 1967.
+Gary Filmon attended the University of Manitoba, graduating with a Bachelor of Science Degree (Civil Engineering) in 1964.
+Following postgraduate work he earned his Master’s Degree in Civil Engineering in 1967.

-He was named an officer of the Order of Canada in 2009, inducted to the Order of Manitoba in July 2001 and was sworn in as a Member of the Queen’s Privy Council in October 2001and Lifetime Honoree, Fort Whyte Environmental Centre 2009.
+Mr. Filmon was named an officer of the Order of Canada in 2009, was inducted to the Order of Manitoba in July 2001, was sworn in as a Member of the Queen’s Privy Council in October 2001.
+He is currently Chairman of Exchange Income Corporation.

 Mr. Filmon is married to The Honourable Janice C. Filmon, Manitoba’s current Lieutenant Governor.
 Together they have raised 4 children, Allison, David, Gregg, and Susanna, and are proud grandparents of 9 active and productive young Canadians as well as one great-grandchild.